amoghkr1shna/ak12141-Email-Client/src/identity/README.md

 - Token validation and expiration handling
 - Factory functions for creating identity components

+## Scope

+### What This Component Provides
+- **OAuth 2.0 Authentication**: Complete Gmail OAuth flow with PKCE support
+- **Token Lifecycle Management**: Secure storage, retrieval, refresh, and validation of access tokens
+- **Authentication State Tracking**: Persistent session management across application restarts
+- **Credential Abstraction**: Provider-agnostic interface for multiple email service integrations
+- **Security Compliance**: Industry-standard authentication patterns with secure token handling

+### What This Component Doesn't Do
+- **Email Data Access**: Does not fetch, parse, or manipulate email content
+- **User Interface**: No authentication UI - provides programmatic flows only
+- **Multi-User Support**: Designed for single-user scenarios (no user account management)
+- **Custom Authentication**: Does not support proprietary or non-OAuth authentication schemes
+- **Token Persistence**: Uses in-memory storage only (no database or file system persistence)
+- **Network Configuration**: Does not handle proxy settings, SSL configuration, or network policies

 ## Classes

 - `IdentityManager`: Main coordinator for OAuth and token management